 change action through your organisation and your

 management and carbon reduction information sheets: These will

 help you to reduce your carbon footprint and environmental

-to hope you learn from others.
-Click on each organisation to
+to help you learn from others.
+Click on each

-read their case study.
-Also see below for a video of organisations
+organisation to read their case study.
+Also see below for a video

-who, as part of the Climate Change Leadership Group, have
+of organisations who, as part of the Climate Change Leadership

-integrated climate change impacts into their organisation and their
+Group, have integrated climate change impacts into their

 More detail on how we have been reducing our own carbon